Zuccotti Park: September 11 attacks and renovation

 The park was one of the few open spaces with tables and seats in the Financial District.
 Located one block from the World Trade Center, it was covered with debris, and subsequently used as a staging area for the recovery efforts after the destruction of the World Trade Center on September 11, 2001.
 As part of the Lower Manhattan rebuilding efforts, the park was regraded, trees were planted, and the tables and seating restored.
+Those who were working in the Zuccotti Park staging area of the recovery efforts, along with those who were living and working South of Houston Street in the months after the 9/11 attacks, have continued to develop cancers and other illnesses, for which they can seek compensation through the 9/11 Victim Compensation Fund.
+Located near Zuccotti Park is the law firm of Pitta & Baione LLP, which serves as a local office for those who were impacted by these events and are seeking legal recourse.

 On June 1, 2006, the park reopened after an $8 million renovation designed by Cooper, Robertson & Partners.
 It was renamed Zuccotti Park in honor of John E. Zuccotti, former City Planning Commission chairman and first deputy mayor under Abe Beame and the then-chairman of Brookfield Properties, which used private money to renovate the park.
 Currently, the park has a wide variety of trees, granite sidewalks, tables and seats, as well as lights built into the ground, which illuminate the area.
 With its proximity to Ground Zero, Zuccotti Park is a popular tourist destination.
 The World Trade Center cross, which was previously housed at St. Peter's Roman Catholic Church, was featured in a ceremony held in Zuccotti Park before it was moved to the 9/11 Memorial.
 The park won the 2008 American Institute of Architects Honor Award for Regional and Urban Design and was featured in Architectural Record and International New Architecture magazines.

 Occupy Wall Street

 During the Occupy Wall Street movement, many protesters inhabited Zuccotti Park and spent their days and nights there, despite park rules prohibiting staying overnight.
-Attempts were made by the NYPD to disperse the protesters, but not until November 15, 2011 were they substantially evicted.
+Attempts were made by the NYPD to disperse the protesters, but not until November 15, 2011, were they substantially evicted.
 At that time, police officers lit up the area with floodlights and began to clear out the park.
 Tents, tarps, and other forms of shelters were immediately removed, but protesters began to resist being driven out of the park.
 This led to the pepper-spraying and detainment of some protesters.
 After the park was reopened to the public, it was made known that protesters were still permitted to exercise their civil rights, but that this did not include sleeping and camping out at the park.
 Some protesters attempted to remain at the site after this, which led to continuing conflict with the police.
-After the complete eviction of the protesters from Zuccotti Park, they rallied again and attempted to take over other locations.
+After the complete eviction of the protesters from the park, they rallied again and attempted to take over other locations.